-Bridport is a vibrant and attractive Georgian town, famous for rope and net making, and is a “gateway” to the Jurassic Coast – World Heritage Site, but now becoming better known for its lively arts scene and excellent local food.
+Bridport is a vibrant and attractive Georgian town, famous for rope and net making.
+It is a “gateway’ to the Jurassic Coast – World Heritage Site, but is becoming better known for its lively arts scene and excellent local food.

 Every Wednesday and Saturday Bridport holds a famous street Market with stalls selling curiosities, amazing artisan food and bric-a-brac.
-Belying its size, this small market town is able to boast independent, award winning, butchers, bakers, greengrocers and a brewery!
-The abundance of pubs in the town are well supported with a wide variety of restaurants and a great cocktail bar!
+Belying its size, this small market town is able to boast independent, award-winning, butchers, bakers, greengrocers and a brewery!
+The abundance of pubs in the town is well supported with a wide variety of restaurants and a great cocktail bar!

 West Bay also marks the beginning of the 18-mile stretch of shingle known as Chesil Beach.
 The pebbles increase in size as the beach runs from West to East.
 Pea-sized shingle at West Bay and jacket potato size at Portland.
 It is said that a smuggler landing on the beach at night could tell where he had landed by the size of the stones under his feet!
 West Bay is a wonderful seaside location and great for families.
 Activities include crabbing on the pier, swimming, fishing, boat trips, golfing, river boating and coastal walking.

 The Bridport area offers a huge variety of things to do.
 Here we have broken down the locale to incorporate the finer detail of what the area has to offer.

 Mainly shingle beaches adorn this stretch of the coastline.
-Many on-the-water activities can be enjoyed here including kayaking, diving, snorkeling, sailing and surfing.
+Many on-the-water activities can be enjoyed here including kayaking, diving, snorkelling, sailing and surfing.
 Beach fishing is also popular with a wide variety of species available to be caught for your own barbecue fish supper.